A Nail-Biter in the West of England: Labour Holds Onto Mayoral Seat

 - Ian Scott (Independent): 4,682 votes

-The West of England Combined Authority, which Godwin will now lead, plays a vital role in improving transport, attracting investment, and driving economic growth across Bristol, South Gloucestershire, and Bath and North East Somerset.
+The West of England Combined Authority – that’s the organization she’ll be leading – plays a huge role in improving things like transport and attracting investment to Bristol, South Gloucestershire, and Bath and North East Somerset.
+It's a pretty important job.